 Bedrooms are supposed to be calming, but because this is a bedroom/playroom combo, I wanted to bring in a sense of whimsy that would also feel stimulating.
 To accent the neutral grounding color, we added a bold trim color.
 The trim was previously a muddy taupe that didn’t really work well with the overall feeling we wanted in the room (we would have needed to add a LOT of additional brightness to make the color palette work).

-I had my eyes set on this Sandberg striped wallpaper for quite some time before using it in this room.
+I had my eyes set on this Sandberg striped wallpaper (no longer available) for quite some time before using it in this room.
 I went with the blue color because blue and yellow felt like such a classic combo, and it complements the palette in the kids’ adjacent yellow bathroom so well.

 When so many different colors are at play in a home, it often makes sense to replicate color schemes used in adjacent rooms.
 Why reinvent the wheel when something is already working so well?
 (We applied this concept in our main bedroom as well, painting the ceiling in the adjoining bathroom the same green color that we used in the bedroom!)